top of page

 AI can automate repetitive tasks, provide data-driven insights, and enhance decision-making.
 This realisation often leads to a sense of delight and empowerment.
 But despite the benefits, challenges usually arise.
 The employee may encounter unexpected errors, biases, or limitations.
 Debugging AI models or adjusting input parameters can be frustrating, especially if it disrupts their workflow.

-This experience may interrupt their enthusiasm, but over time, employees can adapt to using technologies accurately and safely, as long as they don't stop trying.
+This cycle of challenge can interrupt enthusiasm.
+Change management intervenes here to provide the necessary support structure, ensuring employees persist and build the trust required to accurately and safely integrate the new technology.
 By encouraging employees to integrate AI usage into an existing routine, they can learn to leverage its strengths while mitigating its weaknesses.
 This adaptation involves building trust in AI’s recommendations and understanding its boundaries.
 This is when organisations see employees begin to collaborate with AI systems.

 The experience of using AI for the first time combines curiosity, learning, challenges, and eventual integration.
 Supporting this experience with change management activities will help ensure employees move through each phase of discovery and adaptation so that the organisation's investment in the AI tool is protected as benefits are realised.
 Change management fosters that culture of adaptability and resilience by involving employees in the change process, providing training and support, emphasising the benefits of digital adoption, and bridging the gap between old and new ways of working.